4tomicpotato/zoom-meeting-auto-join-scheduler/README.md

   5. To terminate a scheduled meeting, run "zoom-auto-join-scheduler.py" and Delete the scheduled meeting from the menu.

 Precautions:
-  1. If UAC is enabled in your pc, make sure it isn't blocking the script.
+  1. If UAC is enabled in your PC, make sure it isn't blocking the script.
   2. Make sure you're connected to the Internet when the meeting is scheduled to run.
   3. Do not move the script directory after you've scheduled a meeting, then the previously scheduled meeting won't run.